sourceplusplus/interface-jetbrains/docs/markdown/01-introduction/06-configure-source-plugin.md

 ![](../../images/plugin/Successful%20Connection.png)

-Note: Before closing the plugin settings make sure to click the "Apply" button to save all changes.
+Note: Before closing the environment settings make sure to click the "Apply" button to save all changes.

 # Create/Assign Application